huntflow/api/en/authorization.md

 Required parameters:

-* `response_type=code` — stating a type of getting an authorization using an authorization code
+* `response_type=code` — states a type of getting an authorization using an authorization code
 * `client_id={client_id}` — application ID

 Optional parameters:

-* `state={state}` — f stated will be added to the response.
-That elliminates the chance of hacking by cross-site request forgery ([RFC 6749.
+* `state={state}` — if stated will be added to the response.
+That elliminates the chance of being hacked by cross-site request forgery ([RFC 6749.
 Section 10.12](http://tools.ietf.org/html/rfc6749#section-10.12))

-* `redirect_uri={redirect_uri}` — The address of user redirection after authorization.
+* `redirect_uri={redirect_uri}` — The address for user redirection after authorization.
 The address from the application settings are used by default.

 <a name="oauth_process"></a>
 ### Authorization process

-If a user is not authentificated at the website, he will be shown a login form.
-After authentification the user will get a form with the application request of access to the user’s data.
+If a user is not authentificated at the website, they will be shown a login form.
+After authentification the user will get a form with the application access request to the user’s data.

 If a user declines an access request, the user will be redirected to the stated redirect_uriс ?error=access_denied и state={state}
 (if it was stated).